ppresto/aws-consul-arch/quickstart/1hcp-1eks-1ec2/README.md

 From the terraform directory run the following command.
 ```
-../../../examples/apps-2vpc-dataplane-ap-ns/fake-service/deploy.sh
+../../examples/apps-2vpc-dataplane-ap-ns/fake-service/deploy.sh
 ```
 The script should output the Ingress URL for web.
 It might take a couple minutes before being available in DNS.
 Once available, the fake service should show `web` accessing its upstream `api` across namespaces, EKS clusters, and VPCs.

 ## IPTable Rules
-Based on our call, I added the `./examples/wbitt-multitool` deployment.
+I added the `./examples/wbitt-multitool` deployment.
 This privilaged container can show the iptables configured by Consul on the node.
 Deploy it into the mesh, exec into it to run iptables, and output should look as follows:

 ```
-kubectl apply -f ../../../examples/multitool-consul.yaml
+kubectl apply -f ../../examples/multitool-consul.yaml
 kubectl exec -it deploy/network-multitool -- iptables -t nat -L
 ...